AKeeganDev/Capstone_1/README.md

 Specific tasks include:

--Utilizing Flexbox to organize the structure structure and layout of my HTML elements -Setting backgrounds
+-Utilizing Flexbox to organize the structure structure and layout of my HTML elements, setting backgrounds, using image files, using custom fonts, utilizing Javascript
--Using image files
--Using custom fonts
--Utilizing Javascript

 ## Built With